MedAlign: A Clinician-Generated Dataset for Instruction Following with Electronic Medical Records: Benchmarking LLM Performance

 \paragraph{Clinician Evaluation of LLM Responses}

-Nine physicians were asked to evaluate and rank the responses generated by 6 separate LLMs.
-The instructions and EHRs reviewed by the clinicians were exactly the same in structure and content as those provided to the LLMs.
+Nine clinicians were asked to evaluate and rank the responses generated by 6 separate LLMs.
+Clinicians did not evaluate their own responses or responses to instructions that they submitted.
+When feasible, clinicians evaluated responses to instructions that were written by a clinician in their same specialty.
+The instructions and EHRs reviewed by the clinicians were exactly the same in structure and content as those provided to the LLMs (albeit the EHRs reviewed by clinicians were never truncated, whereas the EHRs ingested by the LLMs were truncated according to their respective context lengths).
 Clinicians recorded a binary evaluation of whether the response was correct or incorrect, with ``incorrect'' defined as meeting at least one of the following criteria:

 \begin{customenumC} \item Response is not clinically appropriate based on the available EHR information; \item Response includes errors that, if corrected, would change the clinical interpretation; \item Response does not address the instruction. \end{customenumC}